 Abrasive Jet Machining could able to remove metals due to the erosion of high-speed abrasive particles.
 As I said before that the velocity of the jet is about 1000 km/hr.
-So with this velocity when abrasive hits the surface of the workpiece, the workpiece particles get loosens
+So with this velocity, when abrasive hits the surface of the workpiece, the workpiece particles get loose.

-When there are continuous impacts of the high-speed jet, those loose particles from the workpiece gets flown away.
+When there are continuous impacts of the high-speed jet, those loose particles from the workpiece get flown away.

 Here is a schematic diagram of abrasive jet Machining process.

-As you can see there is a mixing chamber where the high-speed air or gas mixes with abrasive particles.
-The flow of gas is regulated by a regulator.
+As you can see, there is a mixing chamber where the high-speed air or gas mixes with abrasive particles.
+A regulator regulates the flow of gas.
 A filter is used to remove any foreign particles from the gas.

-The filtered gas get goes into the mixing chamber at a pressure of 3-8 Kgf/cm 2 and when it enters the chamber, the chamber is already vibrating at 50-60 Hz.
+The filtered gas gets into the mixing chamber at a pressure of 3-8 Kgf/cm 2, and when it enters the chamber, the chamber is already vibrating at 50-60 Hz.

 The feed rate of abrasive can be controlled by the aplitude of vibration of mixing chamber.